nhs-r-community/quarto-report-nhs-theme/README.md

 With the YAML options updated, you can now render the Quarto report with the NHS R report theme applied.
 Follow these steps:

-a.
-In R-Studio, with your [Quarto report template](/report_template.qmd) open, click on the 'Render' button located in the toolbar.
+- In R-Studio, with your [Quarto report template](/report_template.qmd) open, click on the 'Render' button located in the toolbar.

-b.
-R-Studio will render the Quarto report and display the output in a new browser window, with the NHS R report theme applied.
+- R-Studio will render the Quarto report and display the output in a new browser window, with the NHS R report theme applied.

-c.
-The rendered [report_template.html](/report_template.html) file will be saved in the same folder within the report directory.
+- The rendered [report_template.html](/report_template.html) file will be saved in the same folder within the report directory.

 <a name="troubleshooting"></a>
 ## 4. Troubleshooting